elviralaurin/notes-oqs/docs/fundamentals/eigenvalues-eigenstates.md

 This means that the norm of the eigenvalues of a unitary operator is always equal to one, which can be described by all points on the radius of a unit circle in the complex plane.

-!!! info "Bra version of the eigenvalue equation"
+!!! info "Bra version of the eigenvalue equation for unitary operators"
     For a unitary operator $\hat{U}$, we can write the eigenvalue equation in dual space in a really straight-forward way:

     $$